djhshih/setup-linux/README.md

 Visual Studio Code (VS code) is a code editor developed by Microsoft.
 It offers various features to make your development easier.
 One of these features is allow you to access server directly in VS code:

 * Download VS code [here](https://code.visualstudio.com/Download) based on your operation system
 * Open up VS code.
-Follow [This step](https://code.visualstudio.com/docs/remote/ssh-tutorial) to install the Remote-SSH extension.
-What you need to do is just to click the button on the page.
+Follow [This step](https://code.visualstudio.com/docs/remote/ssh-tutorial) to install the Remote-SSH extension (Just click the button on the page)
 * After finishing, you should see a button in the down left on VScode.
 Click that botton, select connect to host...
   * If you have configurations correct, you should see the alies of your server.
 Click and login
   * If you haven't configurate correct, you will not see alies of your server.
 Click Add New SSH Host, type the exact command to login (i.e. `ssh <username>@<server>).
 Follow the instructions to login